rjohnsen/threathunting-book/content/part-3/establishing-timeline.md

 ## Introduction

 **Over the years, I’ve trained many students to become SOC analysts, and eventually, Threat Hunters.
 This is a challenging field, especially when working with young and inexperienced individuals.
 One of the biggest hurdles I’ve observed is their difficulty in grasping certain concepts, such as timelines.
-Many view a timeline as simply a linear progression of events—a straightforward sequence from point A to point B. In this chapter, I aim to demystify that notion and provide a deeper understanding of how timelines function in threat hunting.**
+Many view a timeline as simply a linear progression of events: a straightforward sequence from point A to point B. In this chapter, I aim to demystify that notion and provide a deeper understanding of how timelines function in threat hunting.**

 **In threat hunting, a timeline is more than just a chronological list of events.
 It’s a detailed reconstruction that helps investigators understand how a security incident unfolded.
 Timelines involve the collection, analysis, and correlation of logs, alerts, and system activity to piece together the actions of a threat actor or malicious process.
 These can include everything from user actions and system changes to network activity and file executions.**